prasen832/Google-Stock-Price-Prediction-LSTM-Tensorflow/README.md

 ## Feature Engineering

-1. Make Date column as pandas DATETIME datatype.
+1. Make the Date column as pandas DATETIME datatype.
-2. Create day, month and year as 3 new features form Date column.
+2. Create day, month and year as 3 new features from the Date column.
 3. For training data we will take data before 2019-01-01.
 4. For testing data we will take data on and after 2019-01-01.
-5. Delete Date column as we no longer needed it.
+5. Delete the Date column as we no longer need it.
 6. Do Feature normalization using MinMaxScaler()
-7. x_train should contain previous 60 samples with all features.
+7. x_train should contain the previous 60 samples with all features.
-8. y_train should contain 61th sample of 'Open' value as we are predicting stock open price for next day.
+8. y_train should contain the 61st sample of 'Open' value as we are predicting the stock's High price for the next day.

 ## LSTM Model